isaacwilliams/not-good-enough-web/content/episodes/086-addicted-to-soup.md

 number: 86
 title: Might as well face it, you're addicted to soup
 date: "2021-08-25"
 description: The cops shut down food banks, people are snitching on kids, and everyone is at breaking point.
-Also Australia abandons Afghani people.
+Also Australia abandons Afghan people.
 fileLink: "https://mcdn.podbean.com/mf/web/7639k2/86-food-security-002.mp3"
 ---